Ex-CIA chief seeks Italy pardon for Egypt rendition

 "I ask you and Italy for personal forgiveness and legal pardon,'' Lady said in a letter delivered to the presidential office on Wednesday.

-"I never intended to disrespect Italy's sovereignty... quite to the contrary,'' he continued.'Fed up'
+"I never intended to disrespect Italy's sovereignty... quite to the contrary,'' he continued.

 The 59-year-old had been briefly detained in Panama in July due to an international arrest warrant issued after his sentencing.
 However, he was released before Italy - which has not yet formally started extradition proceedings - could process a request.